Asserting your rights

 Exercising your rights with the data controller

-You may exercise your rights of access and rectification at any time directly with the data controller (i.e. the organisation that processes your personal data or on whose behalf your personal data is processed) as soon as your data is collected, recorded, used or processed.
+In accordance with the General Data Protection Regulation (GDPR) and the Act of 1 August 2018 on the protection of individuals with regard to the processing of personal data in criminal and national security matters (link), you may exercise your right of access and your rights to rectification, erasure and restriction of processing at any time with the data controller (i.e. the organisation that processes your personal data or on whose behalf your personal data is processed) as soon as your data is collected, recorded, used or processed.

-You may send your request for information in writing (preferably by registered post).
-The information disclosure must be provided free of charge by the data controller.
-The data controller may ask you for additional information necessary to confirm your identity if they have reasonable doubts about it.
+To exercise your rights, you may send your request in writing (preferably by registered post).
+The data controller can, in principle, not charge a fee when you exercise your rights.
+Where the data controller has reasonable doubts about your identity, the data controller may ask you for additional information necessary to confirm your identity.

 File a complaint with the CNPD

-If the data controller has not responded to your request to exercise your rights (or if such a complaint proves difficult or impossible given the circumstances), you can contact the CNPD.
+If the data controller has not responded to your request based on the GDPR or the Act of 1 August 2018 on the protection of individuals with regard to the processing of personal data in criminal and national security matters or if such a complaint proves difficult or impossible given the circumstances, you can contact the CNPD.
 One of its duties is to process complaints from data subjects.

 During the complaint procedure, the CNPD first examines whether a complaint is justified, i.e. it verifies whether the facts alleged by the complainant relating to the processing of personal data are likely to constitute a violation of the applicable data protection legislation.
 Where the CNPD considers that the disputed data processing does indeed contravene the legislation, it will endeavour to remedy the situation without resorting to the coercive measures available to it under its statutory powers.